Wiladams/lj2win32/README.md

 will make that task easier.
 The code was originally borrowed from TINN.
 The difference is, whereas TINN provides an entire application shell within which you run your code, this project just provides raw low level bindings, without all the application level stuff.
-This makes is possible for you to write simple applications by just requiring the bits and pieces of this package as your needs dictate.
+This makes it possible for you to write simple applications by just requiring the bits and pieces of this package as your needs dictate.